 2012-13: Flick spent his second pro season in the AHL — skating in 51 games for Chicago’s AHL affiliate in Rockford and then finishing the season with Providence after being acquired by the Bruins from the Blackhawks in an April 2013 trade.
 He scored 3 goals with 2 assists and was -11 with 97 penalty minutes with the IceHogs.
 In five games with Providence he had no points and was an even plus/minus with 7 penalty minutes.
 Providence finished first in the Atlantic Division and reached the second round in the playoffs.Flick did not play in any playoff games.

-Flick brings size at 6’2 and good checking ability.
-Though he does not project as much of a scorer, he possesses a decent set of hands and a high hockey IQ.
+Flick brings size and good checking ability.
+He does not project as much of a scorer but he has a decent set of hands and a high hockey IQ.